 - These courses also can prepare you for exotic and exciting study-abroad opportunities. (see www.studyabroad.ttu.edu)

-- Japanese instruction is coordinated and supervised by:
+Chinese instruction is coordinated and supervised by Dr. Steve Corbett.

 - JAPN 1501 Beginning Course in Japanese I

 - JAPN 1502 Beginning Course in Japanese II

 - JAPN 2301 Second Course in Japanese I

 - JAPN 2302 Second Course in Japanese II